 Dolphins are social animals.
 They often maintain social bonds within a community through tactile behavior.
 These social interactions are usually friendly, but may also be aggressive.
 Socializing dolphin groups may roll, splash and leap in the air.
 Maybe unsurprisingly, similar to humans, groups of juvenile dolphins tend to be the most rowdy!

 Sometimes dolphins forcefully slap their tails on the surface of the water making a booming noise.
 This behavior is a form of communication, and sometimes may indicate aggression or irritation.
 While it is commonly performed ‘dorsal-side-up’, dolphins in Galveston Bay often like to do this ‘belly-side-up’.

 Dolphins commonly ride on the pressure wake created on the bow of ships, barges and other vessels.
 While there may be an energetic benefit to traveling the Bay in this manner, dolphins most likely engage in this activity because it is fun!
 Recreational boaters should not seek to engage this behavior, but if dolphins appear on your bow, maintain speed and heading when possible, avoiding abrupt movements.

 Dolphins often follow closely behind active shrimp trawlers in Galveston Bay.
 This behavior is likely a strategy to get an ‘easy’ meal, feeding on trapped, weak or dead fish and shrimp.
 Interactions such as these could increase risk of injury from gear entanglement and dependence on human activity for food.

 Researchers in Galveston Bay have noticed a worrisome behavior when dolphins are feeding behind shrimp trawlers.
-Dolphins will lift the trawl lines either with their rostrum or with their head, just behind the blowhole.
+Dolphins will lift the “lazy line” of the trawl, either with their rostrum or with their head, just behind the blowhole.
 While these interactions tend to be brief, we have noticed scars on some dolphins potentially caused by this risky behavior.

 Begging and Depredation